MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ---
-title: Recommendations for prioritizing critical flows
+title: Recommendations for prioritizing the performance of critical flows
 description: Learn about recommendations for prioritizing the performance of critical flows.
 Ensure that critical flows get the resources they need before lower-priority flows get those resources.
 author: stephen-sumner
 ms.author: ssumner